Offense

 Advice and Comments

 CIMT/COV: To best avoid a CIMT or COV, consider PC 417, or 243(a) if necessary with PC 21310 or 25400.
-However, 17500 is preferable to PC 245 as a way to avoid a CIMT or COV.
-In that case, to provide extra security try to plead to intent to commit offensive touching, and possession of weapon but not intent to use or threaten.
-1Defenders warn that PC 17500 may be held a CIMT because it is a specific intent crime; the language of PC § 17500 includes “with intent to” and the relevant jury instruction (CALCRIM No. 2503) requires the jury to find intent to assault beyond a reasonable doubt.
-In contrast, PC § 417 is a general intent crime.
+However, 17500 is preferable to PC 245 to try to avoid a CIMT or COV.
+In that case, to provide extra security, try to plead to “intent to commit offensive touching, and possession of weapon but not intent to use or threaten.”